ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

       Tooth decay

 ----------------------------------------
-How can we be so polytypic, e.g. vast genetic drift, biocultural influences, yet also be genetically similar compared to other primates? how prnounced are genotype differences in sex?
+How can we be so polytypic, e.g. vast genetic drift, biocultural influences, yet also be genetically similar compared to other primates? (so just phenotypical?) how prnounced are genotype differences in sex?